 Through his extensive research with Palmer and in Czechoslovakia, Smith determined that the current theory behind pain and disability – the subluxation theory – was incorrect.

 Instead, Smith argued that the cause of pain and dysfunction in our muscles, nervous system, bone structure, and joints (the neuromusculoskeletal system) was due to changes in our connective tissues and tension in our soft tissues.

 Rather than simply manipulating joints, such as in chiropractic medicine, Smith’s plan for naprapathic treatment involved soft tissue techniques, neural mobilization, and spinal mobilization and manipulation.
 Through this course of treatment, Smith was able to achieve long-lasting results in the treatment of pain.

-Michael will be graduating in the Spring 2018.
+Michael graduated in February 2018 with a degree in Naprapathic Medicine from Southwestern University of Naprapathic Medicine in Santa Fe, NM.
 Michael has a specific point of view and believes we can heal our bodies and move as we were designed.